Cowlacious/CauldronStrawAdapter_for_RMH/README.md

 I have included both a Bamboo project file with both parts and separate STEP files of each part.
 I printed these on a Bamboo A1 printer with PETG filament and supports turned on (the straw to pump adapter piece needs that).

 To download the files, just click on the file you want.
-A new page with open up and you can basically ignore what ever is on the page.
+A new page will open up and you can basically ignore what ever is on the page.
 Go to the upper (but not all the way up) corner of the screen and click on the download symbol (downward arrow pointing to a desktop file holder) and it should download to your computer.